-The most common Maryland bridge for years has been the stand-by metal two-wing pfm (Fig. 1) However, over the last 20 years, a whole collection of metal-free options has been introduced.
+The most common Maryland bridge for years have been the stand-by metal two-wing PFM (Fig. 1) However, over the last 20 years, a whole collection of metal-free options has been introduced.
 While these metal-free choices have been appealing from an aesthetic point of view, many of them require a rather aggressive prep, something that most clinicians are reluctant to do.

-In this article I will discuss a few of the options and where they may be most successfully used.
+In this article, I will discuss a few of the options and where they may be most successfully used.
 While many configurations are used, one of the most common is replacing an anterior single pontic restoration.
-This article will focus on that single pontic anterior bridge scenario.
+We will put our focus on that single pontic anterior bridge scenario.

 Single Wing vs. Two-Wing

 The first point that I would like to put forward is to talk about the paradigm shift away from two wings to one wing.
 Much of the current thought and evidence coming out of institutes like Spear, Kois, Pankey, and universities like USC are pointing towards doing one-wing cantilever bridge for most treatment plan objectives, in preference to the traditional two-wing Maryland Bridge.
 (Fig. 2)

 The prep of this method will depend on the original clearance and function, as well as the purpose of the restoration.

 If the case is a 6 month long-term temporary and the desire is for little to no prep for a restoration that is only being used while an implant integrates, a single metal wing is going to be the best solution.

 - Very predictable bonding capacity, and minimal space requirement

 - As little as .5 mm wing thickness

 A single wing composite with fiber reinforcement can be done chairside or lab fabricated.
 It requires more occlusal clearance, about 1.5 mm and can be repaired easily chairside.